pensando/dsc-linux-patches/patches-2020-04/README.md

 **18_capri_cadence_quadspi_apb_ahb_hazard.patch**<br>
 Re: _07_kernel_org_61dc8493_cadence_quadspi_wr_delay_

-In Pensnado ASICs the APB write to the Cadence controller may be subject to different delays along the (multi-hop) APB chain.
+In Pensando ASICs the APB write to the Cadence controller may be subject to different delays along the (multi-hop) APB chain.

 The safest way to avoid the APB->AHB hazard is to bounce an extra